 How to apply for a Marcus personal loan

 To apply for a personal loan with Marcus, you can visit the lender’s website.
-You’ll be able to view your loan options after you provide some basic information.
+You’ll be able to view your potential loan options after you provide some basic information.
 You can also check your loan options and rates without lowering your credit scores since Marcus uses a soft credit inquiry.
 Just remember that a hard inquiry may be required if you move forward with the application process, which could temporarily drop your credit scores by a few points.

 If you decide to move forward, you’ll be directed to the official application process.
 As long as you have all of your information nearby, the process should only take a few minutes.